jmmv-forestry/website/_posts/2015-06-06-get-a-handle-on-email-subscriptions.md

 Do this:

-1. Every time you hand out your email address to any service&mdash;be it an online site or a local physical store&mdash;append the name of the service or store as a tag to your address.
+1. Every time you hand out your email address to any service---be it an online site or a local physical store---append the name of the service or store as a tag to your address.
 Never hand out your untagged address if you can avoid it.
 1. Immediately after handing out your address, go to your email account and set up a new filter to label all incoming email from that service with a label that matches the service name.
 Continuing with GMail as our sample email provider, you would set up a filter to classify all email with the expression `deliveredto:joe+medium@example.com` and make the filter tag those emails with a label of the form `Subscriptions/medium`:

 <img src="/images/2015-06-06-deliveredto-filter.png"